khansaAmrouni/my-HNGi7-work/README.md

 # my-HNGi7-work
-this repository is dediated to the work related to HNGi7 during my internship
+this repository is dedicated to the work that will be done during my HNGi7 internship.
+Stay tuned.. :D